Laurel Ridge, Hopkinton

 The 20.5-acre Laurel Ridge sits on a peninsula of land that extends into Whitehall Reservoir and is located in a region with several important conservation areas: Upton State Forest, Hopkinton State Park, Whitehall State Park, Whitehall Conservation Area, Cameron Woods Conservation Area, and SVT’s Whitehall Woods.

-By purchasing a conservation restriction on Laurel Ridge, we will permanently add another parcel to this extensive conservation corridor.
+By purchasing a conservation restriction on Laurel Ridge, SVT permanently added another parcel to this extensive conservation corridor.

-• The CR will permanently protect the the forest from development so it can continue to sequester carbon and provide habitat for a diversity of wildlife.
+• The CR permanently protects the forest from development so it can continue to sequester carbon and provide habitat for a diversity of wildlife.

-• The protection of the land will also add protection to the water quality of Whitehall Reservoir and two nearby public water supply wells.
+• The protection of the land also adds protection to the water quality of Whitehall Reservoir and two nearby public water supply wells.

-• The CR will also permanently guarantee public access to the trails that cross this land and connect to those in Whitehall State Park.
+• The CR also permanently guarantees public access to the trails that cross this land and connect to those in Whitehall State Park.
 The property will continue to be open to the public for hiking, birdwatching, and fishing.

 The Conservation Effort